liamks/teachingVM/notes/ruby-on-rails/README.md

 If you reload the edit page you should now see the content of the tweet in the text field.
 If you click save you should see the following error:

 ![ForbiddenAttributesError](/notes/ruby-on-rails/ForbiddenAttributesError.png?raw=true "ForbiddenAttributesError")

+## Part 2 (Second Workshop)

+1. To fix the `ForbiddenAttributersError` Open `app/controllers/tweets_controller.rb` and change line 72 to: `params.require(:tweet).permit(:content)`.
+2. Restart your rails app - you should be able to create new tweets, and update existing tweets.
+3. Adding user authentication with [Devise](https://github.com/plataformatec/devise)